 EASY FATHER’S DAY GIFTS TO MAKE

-Welcome to another Wacky Wednesday project.
+Welcome to another Wacky Workshops project.
 This week we’re getting ready for Father’s Day with some really quick and easy Father’s Day gifts to make.

 Father’s Day as we know it is not even 100 years old, but some scholars believe its origins are rooted in tradition more than 4000 years old.